davidhay/my-portfolio/README.md

-# my-portfolio
+# David Hay's portfolio

-my professional portfolio
+This is my professional portfolio it uses AWS and ReactJS.